 IL Barrow is the i2a specialist for assessment.
 Prior to this role, IL was the senior institutional research analyst for the University of Louisville’s Office of Academic Planning and Accountability.
 IL brings to his i2a role an extensive knowledge of national assessment instruments (e.g. NSSE, CIRP, and CAAP), assessment of student learning outcomes, retention studies, and various data analyses related to student success.
 He also brings wide-ranging experiences in undergraduate teaching, academic advising, and graduate admissions and student services.
 IL coordinates unit and university i2a assessments.

 Kristen Brown is assistant director for Online Learning at the University of Louisville.
 Kristen has been working in the field of online education since 2001 and has experience with bringing new degrees and certificates online, developing student services for online students, and working with data management systems to create meaningful reports.
 Prior to her career in online education, Kristen was a project manager for several years with a web development firm as well as with a benefits management company where she also served as a programmer.
 Kristen’s diverse background is connected by using technology creatively, which continues in her career at UofL.

 Marie Kendall Brown

-Marie Kendall Brown, Ph.D., is assistant director for teaching and learning at the Delphi Center for Teaching and Learning.
+Marie Kendall Brown, Ph.D., is associate director for Teaching, Learning and Innovation at the Delphi Center for Teaching and Learning.
 In her current role, Marie develops and delivers faculty development programs and services to foster teaching excellence at UofL.
 Marie’s research focuses on faculty learning and development, teaching for retention in STEM, and college student development from a constructive-developmental perspective.